megan-grug/Scotch-Funeral-Web/README.md

 I overrode the effect of the set height for the text-input class by adding an id of 'message' with a set height of 200px.

 - The active links for individual album pages highlight in the wrong shade of blue on the 'Music' dropdown and this is visually jarring, however I have been unable to override this.
 I will seek to correct this in future versions of the project.

+- The background image initially did not load on any page, or any browser.
+I checked the filepath for the image and changed it from an absolute filepath to a relative filepath and this fixed the issue.

+- The thumbnail for 'Not Drinking' on the 'Music' page was not loading on any browser.
+I checked the filepath for the image and removed an unneccessary '/' at the beginning.
+This fixed the issue.

 **USER STORIES TESTING:**